 \section{No Continuous Variables}

 A second, related implication of IST is that it permits no continuous quantum variables.
-Due to the necessarily finite dimensions of the $p$-adic metric used in IST, the space of states allowed must also be finite.
-Given we can lower bound the number of states allowed as the dimension of the Hilbert space we use (to replicate classical information theory), we can say that, the existence of a qudit of dimension $d$ implies a state space of at least dimension $d$ (e.g. a qudit requires at least two distinct states: 0 and 1; a qutrit requires 3 states: 0, 1 and 2, etc...).
+As the $p$-adic metric used in IST is necessarily finite-dimensional, the space of states allowed must also be finite. {This can be observed in the bit-string model above through the length limit $p$ per bit-string, and the binary value of each bit---similarly to the finite resolution this allows for the representation of the qubit state on the Bloch sphere, this would only allow a finite coarse-grained value for any continuous variable, rather than an exact specification of a value on a continuum.} Since we can lower bound the number of states allowed as the dimension of the Hilbert space we use (to replicate classical information theory), we can say that, the existence of a qudit of dimension $d$ implies a state space of at least dimension $d$ (e.g. a qubit requires at least two distinct states: 0 and 1; a qutrit requires 3 states: 0, 1 and 2, etc...).
 Hardy extends this argument, saying that, to satisfy his axioms for quantum theory, between any two pure states in a system, there needs to be a continuous reversible transformation available on a system that goes from one to the other.
 To allow this, Hardy argues a qudit of dimension $d$ requires a state space of dimension $d^2$ \cite{Hardy2001Axioms}.

-This means for continuous variables to exist, given they have an infinite-dimensional Hilbert space \cite{Braunstein2005QIwithCVs}, there must be an infinite number of states allowed - which is a violation of IST.
+This means for continuous variables to exist, given they have an infinite-dimensional Hilbert space \cite{Braunstein2005QIwithCVs}, there must be an infinite number of states allowed.
+This violates IST.
 Therefore, in IST, there can be no quantum continuous variables.

-In standard quantum physics, a number of variables are held to be continuous - for instance, position, momentum, electric field strength, and time \cite{Weedbrook2012Gaussian}.
-Therefore, for IST to hold true, all of these variables, currently thought continuous, would actually need to be discrete: of very high (but finite) dimension.
-While a number of theories/approaches hold one or another of these variables to be continuous (e.g. position in Loop Quantum Gravity, or time in certain toy models of the Universe), the idea that all previously-thought continuous variables are actually discrete would be controversial.
+In standard quantum physics, many variables are continuous (e.g., position, momentum, electric field strength, and time) \cite{Weedbrook2012Gaussian}.
+Therefore, for IST to hold true, all of these variables would actually need to be discrete: of finite (but very high) dimension.
+While some models hold one or another of these variables to be continuous (e.g. space-time in Loop Quantum Gravity \cite{Rovelli1998LoopQGrav,rovelli2011zakopanelecturesloopgravity,Vyas2022LQG} and certain toy models of the Universe \cite{Farrelly2014Discrete}), the idea that all `continuous' variables are actually discrete would be controversial.